SkafteNicki/dtu_mlops/s1_getting_started/M2_conda.md

       pip install pipreqs
       ```

-   2. Either try out `pipreqs` on one of your own projects or try it out on some
+   2. Either try out `pipreqs` on one of your own projects or try it out on some other online project.
-      other online project.
-What does the file `pipreqs` produce look like compared
+      What does the `requirements.txt` file `pipreqs` produce look like compared to the files produces
-      to the files produces by either `pip` or `conda`.
+      by either `pip` or `conda`.